Interested in becoming an umpire in the Eastern Football Netball League?

 One of the features of our junior umpire program is the attraction of a high volume of players into umpiring ranks.
 In addition to the benefits listed above, we believe that umpiring delivers complementary benefits to players, and in turn their teams; enhancing their awareness of the game, understanding of the rules and leadership capabilities.
 We respect that playing comes first and work around that with training and match appointments.

-Umpires are paid monthly through an automatic bank transfer and as it is regarded as a hobby, match payments are tax free.
+Umpires are paid fortnightly through an automatic bank transfer and as it is regarded as a hobby, match payments are tax free.

 Pay rates vary dependent on the grade of senior football or the age group in junior football and whether it is field, boundary or goal umpiring.

-Umpires who demonstrate a positive attitude, contribute to the team and show commitment and an appropriate level of skill in their umpiring discipline can gain selection in the finals series which sees a bonus match payment paid on top of the home & away match fee.
+Umpires who demonstrate a positive attitude, contribute to the team and show commitment and an appropriate level of skill in their umpiring discipline can gain selection in the finals series.

 EFNL UMPIRES ASSOCIATION